Capitalism always is and always will be an enemy of Native people. – Vern Harper, Following the Red Path: The Native People’s Caravan, 1974 (p. 92)

 Indigenous oppression is commonly blamed on industrialization, in and of itself.
 ‘Managerial marxists’ lend credibility to this belief because industry in the so-called socialist regimes is just as destructive as it is in capitalist nations.
-However, Native oppression did not begin with industrialization.
+However, Indigenous oppression did not begin with industrialization.

 Before industrialization, the drive to extract wealth from the land was being imposed on Indigenous people by force and by incentive.
-As Natives were drawn into the fur trade, the traditional practice of taking only what you need gave way to killing animals for the commercial value of their skins, and the communal practice of sharing gave way to individual competition and economic dependence on the merchants.
+As Indigenous people were drawn into the fur trade, the traditional practice of taking only what you need gave way to killing animals for the commercial value of their skins, and the communal practice of sharing gave way to individual competition and economic dependence on the merchants.
 Industrialization accelerated these changes.